UppalAnshuk/uppalanshuk.github.io/_pages/about.md

 Hi,
 I am a fourth-year PhD student at the Technical University of Denmark at the Applied Mathematics and Computer Science Department.
 I am supervised by [Jes Frellsen](https://frellsen.org/) at DTU and [Wouter Boomsma](https://ku-bioml.github.io/people/#wouter) at DIKU(University of Copenhagen).
 My research activities are funded by the [Centre for Basic Machine Learning Research in Life Sciences](https://www.mlls.dk/).

 Most recently, I was interning at Microsoft Research in London and working with SOTA generative models for robust image/video manipulation.
 Before that, I was in New York collaborating with [Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/) and [Mark Goldstein](https://marikgoldstein.github.io/) at NYU.
 We are collaborating on effective sampling techniques, controllability and modelling discrete data.
 Pre-print coming soon!

 My internship at [SonyAI](https://ai.sony/) with the Music Foundational Model team was fruitful!
 Interested in non-linear diffusion models, controllability and disentanglement?
 Read about our work [here](https://uppalanshuk.github.io/files/MBVAE_NeurIPS_main_paper.pdf).

+I am on the industry job market!
+Please reach out if you're interested in my profile.
+Here's an updated [resume](https://uppalanshuk.github.io/files/AU_resume_nov25_i.pdf)

 <font size="2">
 <details>